-“Everyone renting in the private sector has the right to feel secure in their home, settled in their community and able to plan for the future with confidence; …this important step will not only protect tenants from unethical behaviour, but also give them the long term certainly and peace of mind they deserve”
+The Prime Minister Theresa May also lent her voice, to the effect that everyone renting in the private sector has “the right to feel secure in their home, settled in their community and able to plan for the future with confidence.
+This is wrong – and today we’re acting by preventing these unfair evictions.
+Landlords will still be able to end tenancies where they have legitimate reasons to do so, but they will no longer be able to unexpectedly evict families with only eight weeks’ notice.
+This important step will not only protect tenants from unethical behaviour, but also give them the long-term certainty and the peace of mind they deserve.”